The grape and the good: boutique winery experiences around the world

 Just an hour east of Cape Town, the Cape Winelands is an area of rolling hills quilted in vineyards, surrounded by great fists of mountains.
 Here, the French-influenced town and valley of Franschhoek is home to more than 50 wineries.

-While there, I made sure to visit the Wine Studio.
+While there, make sure you visit the Wine Studio.
 Here, you can take part in wine tastings hosted by the Mullineux & Leeu team, who tell you more about the wines, the winemaking process and the estate itself.

 There are three tasting experiences to choose from, but the Mullineux Signature Tasting is complimentary to guests.
-I sipped my way through four different vintages covering Mullineux white and syrah blends, as well as the estate’s refreshing red and white Kloof Street wines.
+We recommend sipping your way through four different vintages covering Mullineux white and syrah blends, as well as the estate’s refreshing red and white Kloof Street wines.

 A classic Tuscan vineyard experience, Italy